colealanroberts/OpenAI/README.md

 print(completions)
 ```

-A more verbose `CompletionRequest` may provide any of keys found in the [Completions API](https://beta.openai.com/docs/api-reference/completions/create), with the exception of [logit_bias](https://beta.openai.com/docs/api-reference/completions/create#completions/create-logit_bias).
+The latter `CompletionRequest` may provide any of keys found in the [Completions API](https://beta.openai.com/docs/api-reference/completions/create), with the exception of [logit_bias](https://beta.openai.com/docs/api-reference/completions/create#completions/create-logit_bias).

 ---